MaxPoddar/FYP/README.md

 2. pip install streamlit
 3. For running locally, ensure Ollama running in background
 4. run command (inside HP_Sus_Sys_3_DASH): streamlit run app/dashboard.py OR python -m streamlit run app/dashboard.py

+(May not run as expected on MacOS due to lack of support for some dependancies)